-Model Ordinance Prohibiting Smoking in Outdoor Places of Employment and Public Places
+Model Ordinance Prohibiting Smoking in All Workplaces and Public Places (100% Smokefree)

+This Article shall be known as the [name of City or County] Smokefree Air Ordinance of[year].

 Sec.
-1000.
-Title This Article shall be known as the [name of City or County] Smokefree Outdoor Air Ordinance of [year].
-Sec.
 1001.
-Findings and Intent The [City or County Governing Body] does hereby find that: The 2006 LLS Surgeon General's Report.
-The Health Consequences of Involuntary Exposure
+Findings and Intent The [City or County Governing Body] does hereby find that: